Peter Thomson (golfer): Professional career

+He served as the non-playing captain of the victorious International Team in the 1998 Presidents Cup at Royal Melbourne and is, as of 2025, the only captain to steer the International Team to success in the competition's history.

 Thomson was active as a golf writer, contributing to The Age of Melbourne for some 50 years from the early 1950s.

-His local club was Victoria Golf Club.
-He was an honorary member of Royal Melbourne Golf Club.
-Thomson designed over a hundred golf courses in Australia and around the world.
+His home club was Victoria Golf Club.
+He was an honorary member of Royal Melbourne Golf Club and dozens of golf clubs around the world including several in Scotland, Japan and throughout Asia.

-Death
+Following his successful playing career, Thomson began designing courses with Michael Wolveridge in the 1960s.
+Over 51 years, he and his business partners, including Ross Perrett, developed more than 180 courses in over 30 countries.

+Personal life

+On June 1, 1960, Thomson was married to Mary Kelly of Melbourne, Australia.
+The wedding took place in London, England.

 Thomson died in Melbourne on 20 June 2018 after a four-year battle with Parkinson's disease, at the age of 88.